raulingg/nodejs-api-boilerplate/README.md

 Log destinations should not be hard-coded by developers within the application code, but instead should be defined by the execution environment the application runs in.
 Developers should write logs to stdout using a logger utility and then let the execution environment (container, server, etc.) pipe the stdout stream to the appropriate destination (i.e. Splunk, Graylog, ElasticSearch, etc.).

 [🔗 Read More: Log Routing](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/production/logrouting.md)

+## Good Practices

+This repo somewhat follows the best practices from [nodebestpractices repo](https://github.com/goldbergyoni/nodebestpractices) in Github.

+## CORS configuration

+CORS will be available when `NODE_ENV` envar is set to `production`.
+To specify which origins will be allowed to make requests, set the `CORS_ORIGINS` envar, otherwise no origin will be allow.

+- To allow any origin `CORS_ORIGINS=*`
+- To allow specific origins `CORS_ORIGINS=mydomain.com,other-domain.com`